Eric L. Haney: Beirut

-Grenada – Operation: "Urgent Fury"
+Grenada: Operation Urgent Fury

 In 1983, during the U.S. invasion of Grenada in Operation Urgent Fury, Haney and other Delta operators were assigned to raid Richmond Hill Prison thought to hold political prisoners.
 Their helicopters came under heavy enemy fire, and they discovered the prison was empty.
 The raid was called off.

-Panama – Operation: "Just Cause"
+Panama: Operation Just Cause

 In 1989, the U.S. invaded the Republic of Panama in Operation Just Cause.
 Haney was Command Sergeant Major of the 193rd Infantry Brigade.
 He was involved in a fire fight along with C Co.
 5/87th Inf.
 (Light) "Panthers", 193rd Inf.
 Brigade, in which Panamanian forces attempted to assassinate newly elected Panamanian Vice President Ford.
 Panamanian forces suffered heavy losses, while no U.S. soldiers were killed.
 This took place at the DNTT (Direccion Nacional de Transporte Terrestre), which served as the Headquarters of the National Police.

 Book criticism

 Since the publication of Inside Delta Force in 2002 and Haney's subsequent success with The Unit television show, three of his former Delta colleagues accused him of embellishing his accomplishments within the unit and fabricating several of the events depicted.
-Criticism includes Haney's claim that he was a "founding member" of Delta Force as others former members consider there was only one "founder", Colonel Charlie Beckwith, who helped establish the unit and was its first commanding officer.
+Criticism includes Haney's claim that he was a "founding member" of Delta Force as other former members consider there was only one "founder", Colonel Charlie Beckwith, who helped establish the unit and was its first commanding officer.

 One such colleague, Logan Fitch, who first wrote publicly of the Desert One mission for Penthouse Magazine in 1984, called Haney a "crass opportunist" for capitalizing on his past for personal gain.
 Haney maintains the accuracy of his book.

 Another member criticized Haney for revealing too much about Delta Force's training, tactics and early missions.
 A U.S. Army historian has questioned whether this was an issue, given that the information contained in Haney's book was current during the late-1970s and early-1980s and that Delta Force would certainly have changed their procedures since then.
 Moreover, operational information offered by Delta veterans had been made public before, for instance in Black Hawk Down, Mark Bowden's book about the Battle of Mogadishu, and most notably in Delta Force: The Army's Elite Counterterrorist Unit, Beckwith's own account about the formation and training of the unit.